 Source: China Shipping Line.

-In 2005, a new round-the-world service was introduced by China Shipping Line (AMAX) that included a rotation of ten 4,250 TEU containerships (the maximum size that can go through the Panama Canal) completed in about 67 days.
+In 2005, China Shipping Line (AMAX) introduced a new round-the-world service that included a rotation of ten 4,250 TEU containerships (the maximum size that can go through the Panama Canal) completed in about 67 days.
 This service was mainly designed to support Chinese exports to Europe and the East Coast of North America and bring back empty containers on the back leg across the Pacific through Los Angeles.
 In 2007, the AMAX service was discontinued, underlining the challenges of running profitable round-the-world container shipping services in light of competing pendulum services.
 The expansion of the Panama Canal that took place in 2016 will likely trigger the reconsideration of these services.